YeungKC/Hakuba/README.md

 pnpm build
 ```

-deploy the build directory to your server.
+Deploy the build directory to your server.

 ## More info